It began with a book, many decades ago

 Then one day I decided it was time for the books to find new homes, and sold most of them to Watkins Books.
 Of the remaining few, these four occupy a corner of my desk:

-Both Talking with Angels and Think and Grow Rich! stress the importance of personal purpose, faith (the secular kind), creative imagination and focused action.
+Both Talking with Angels and Think and Grow Rich! stress the importance of personal purpose, faith, creative (in contrast to synthetic) imagination, and generative action.

 In Talking with Angels, the created world and the creating world correspond with the tonal and the nagual (pdf) described by don Juan Matus in the Carlos Castaneda books and discussed by Tomas in Creative Victory.

-Napoleon Hill’s fingerprints can be found on Edward Matchett’s works, and I have hard evidence that Matchett’s later writings were inspired in part by Talking with Angels.
-I don’t know if Matchett was familiar with Castaneda’s writings, but this is highly likely.
+Napoleon Hill’s fingerprints can be found on Edward Matchett’s works, and Matchett’s later writings were inspired in part by Talking with Angels (I have a photocopy of a handwritten index he created).

 Curiously, there are echoes of the Angels’ teachings in the first edition of Creative Action, which was published in 1975, the year before Dialogues avec l’ange, the French language forerunner to Talking with Angels, appeared in print.
 This is a mystery, yet my entire relationship with Talking with Angels is beyond rational explanation.